 Some highlights from the Lustrafjord area

 The Lustrafjord and Luster area is deemed to be one of the most beautiful spots in the country.
-It is where the fjords meet the top of Norway and the mountains and glaciers never end.
+It is where the fjords meet the top of Norway and the mountains and glaciers never ends.
 There are many wonderful and exciting things to see and do there.

 Nigardsbreen glacier in Jostedal and Austerdalsbreen glacier at Veitastrond are two of the most beautiful and most easily accessible glaciers in Norway.
-Mørkridsdalen and Fortunsdalen are two classic areas for mountain hikes near Skjolden, which is located in the innermost part of the Lustrafjord.
+Mørkridsdalen and Fortunsdalen are two classic areas for mountain hikes near Skjolden, which is located at the innermost part of the Lustrafjord.
+Stay at Skjolden Hotel in Skjolden, a great hotel with short-travelled food and drinks from the top shelf.

-The Lustrafjord is a branch of the 204 kilometer long Sognefjord and is located in the middle of Western Norway.
+The Lustrafjord is approximately 40 kilometers long and is the innermost branch of the 204 kilometer long Sognefjord which is located in the middle of Western Norway.

 Urnes Stave Church at Ornes by the Lustrafjord